JurajDoncevic/SharpMetaModel/README.md

-##Supported databases
+## Supported databases
 SharpMetaModel currently supports the extraction of metamodels from:
 * MySQL
 * MongoDB

-##Features
+## Features
 Schema extraction from supported relational databases.
 Schema discovery for supported NoSQL databases.

-##Future plans
+## Future plans
 SharpMetaModel is planned to support a greater set of features and databases.
-To name some databases that could be supported:
+Planned database support:
 * PostgreSQL
 * Neo4J
 * MSSQL